CODING-Enthusiast9857/Scholarship-Form/README.md

 <ul>
   <li> It is user friendly website. </li>
   <li> There are 4 sections such as profile, address, course, other etc. </li>
+  <li> After entering profile information new tab will be open containing entered details. </li>
+  <li> Eventually, form will be submitted successfully. </li>
 </ul>

 <h2>&#128247; Screenshots </h2>